DOES YOUR CONTRACTOR INSURANCE COVER THESE COMMON INJURIES?

 The long-term exposure to some conditions on construction sites may have serious health implications for contractors.
 Exposure to dusty construction sites, for instance, may lead to respiratory complications and impaired vision.
 Excessive vibrations from hand tools may weaken the muscle control; and long-term exposure to excessive noise often causes Tinnitus which is the constant ringing of the ears.
 For welders, eye impairment is a possible implication due to excessive light.

-Here again, your contractors general liability insurance will not cover your workers for these injuries.
+Here again, this insurance will not cover your workers for these injuries.

 5. Plant and Equipment Related Injuries